Favorite Hanukkah Books for Kids

 My First Jewish Baby Book by Julie Merberg and Beck Feiner

-Although this isn’t a Hanukkah book per se, it would be a fantastic gift book to give to a young reader during the celebration of Hanukkah.
-This rhyming alphabet book begins with “A is for AFIKOMEN.
+Although this isn’t a Hanukkah book per se, this rhyming alphabet book begins with “A is for AFIKOMEN.
 The AFIKOMEN is hidden before the seder.
 (It’s a piece of matzo you hunt for later.)”
 Some pages have more than one word for the letter — B is for bagels, babka, brisket, borscht, beets, bris, Bar Mitzvah, Bat Mitzvah, and bubbe.
 It’s both serious and playful with Menorah and Rosh Hashanah to Oy Vey and Verklempt.
-The colorful, graphic art makes this a winning combination of content and visuals.
+Colorful, graphic art makes this a winning combination of content and visuals.

 D is for Dreidel: A Hanukkah Alphabet by Greg Paprocki

 This is a must-own Hanukkah alphabet book your kids will enjoy reading again and again.
 I particularly love the sixties style illustrations.
 A family with two children celebrates the holiday of Hanukkah from a to z as the text begins, “A is for alphabet // B is for blessing // C is for candles” and continues to “Y is for yontiff // Z is for zaide”.
 The words and pictures will give you and your kids many opportunities to discuss important traditions and meanings.
 It would also be a great book for beginning readers to read aloud to friends and family.

 My First Chanukah by Tomie dePaola

 The narrator shares simple information about the Chanukah holiday for babies and toddlers.
 It begins, “Chanukah is the Feast of Lights.
 Every year we celebrate it for eight nights.” dePaola’s lovely folk art watercolors show a house, a menorah, candles, and more.

 Chanukah Lights by Michael Rosen and Robert Sabuda